Tabula recta: Usage

-Data is encrypted in the opposite fashion, by first locating each plaintext letter of the message in the leftmost header column of the tabula recta, and mapping it to the appropriate corresponding letter in the interior columns.
+The word DATA is encrypted in the opposite fashion, by first locating each plaintext letter of the message in the leftmost header column of the tabula recta, and mapping it to the appropriate corresponding letter in the interior columns.
 For example, the first letter of the message is found within the left header column, and then mapped to the letter directly across in the column headed by "A".
 The next letter is then mapped to the corresponding letter in the column headed by "B", and this continues until the entire message is encrypted.
 If the Trithemius cipher is thought of as having the key ABCDEFGHIJKLMNOPQRSTUVWXYZ, the encryption process can also be conceptualized as finding, for each letter, the intersection of the row containing the letter to be encrypted with the column corresponding to the current letter of the key.
 The letter where this row and column cross is the ciphertext letter.

 Programmatically, the cipher is computable, assigning $A = 0, B = 1 ...$, then the encryption process is $ciphertext = (plaintext + key)\!\!\!\!\pmod {26}$.
 Decryption follows the same process, exchanging ciphertext and plaintext. key may be defined as the value of a letter from a companion ciphertext in a running key cipher, a constant for a Caesar cipher, or a zero-based counter with some period in Trithemius's usage.